 He pushed his way through the crowd but was blocked by several Roman soldiers.
 “No one gets closer than this,” one said.

 “But I am a member of the Council.”

 “We don’t care who you are.
 No closer.”

 He looked at those around him, many silent as they watched.
-“He is the Son of God”, Joseph muttered to himself.
+“He is the Son of God”, Joseph muttered.
 “How can we do this to him?”
-He recognized one of the boys in the crowd and waved at him.
+He recognized one of the boys in the crowd and waved to him.
 “Here, come here my son.”
 The boy came close and Joseph grabbed his coat.
 “You know who I am?”
 He continued without hesitating.
 “Go to my home and tell my servants to purchase burial linens and spices.
 Quickly.
 Do you understand?”